I-Language-Development/I-language-rust/Docs/Docs/book.md

 #### 3.1.1 How does it work?

-`output` will send a print string signal to the standard output (stdout), in this case the command line.
+`print` will send a print string signal to the standard output (stdout), in this case the command line.

 ### 3.2 Guess the number